capesoftware/bonsai-vplink/samples/lunarlander/chapter_3/README.md

 * How would you eliminate those errors?
 * Take a look at the documentation for Chapter 4.
 Chapter 4 takes you on a journey to make some changes that take advantage of additional features of this VP Link based SIM.
+*  How effective is the brain training in a single-concept vs. multi-concept architecture?
+*  Can you architect a reward function that works as good as or better than the Goals?
+*  Can a brain that is trained to work in Earth gravity also effectively land the lander with Moon gravity?
+This is a common question that relates to the sim-to-real gap.
+We will pursue that in Chapter 4 as well.